-Hedy Lamarr was considered one of the most beautiful women in Europe, but did you know she was also a brilliant inventor?
-Born as Hedwig Eva Maria Kiesler on November 9, 1914 in Vienna, Austria-Hungary.
-By the 1930’s she was a film star in Europe and not long after, in the U.S.
+Hedy Lamarr was considered one of the most beautiful women in Europe.
+She was born as Hedwig Eva Maria Kiesler in 1914 in Vienna, Austria-Hungary.
+By the 1930’s she was a film star in Europe, and before long, she achieved similar recognition in the US.
+In addition to her acting career, Hedy also pursued inventing.

-Inspired to help the U.S. effort in WWII, she worked to design a radio guidance system for Allied torpedoes that would defeat the threat of jamming.
+Inspired to help the US efforts during WWII, she dedicated herself to designing a radio guidance system for Allied torpedoes that would counter the threat of jamming.